-- 1. Incoming freshmen are recommended for a specific program based on their scores on the placement test. - 2.
+- 1. Incoming freshmen are recommended for a specific program based on their scores on the placement test, as well as any available information from grade schools. - 2.
 Incoming freshmen who have studied Algebra I in elementary/junior high school are required to take the Algebra I Proficiency Exam.
 Those who score 83% or higher qualify to enroll in Geometry as a freshman and to receive one credit in Algebra I. - 3.
 A current freshman who wants to enroll in Geometry and Algebra II & Trigonometry Honors his/her sophomore year must meet two of the three requirements: - a.
 An "A" for each quarter in Algebra I - b.
 Algebra I teacher's recommendation with advisor input - c.
 Score 83% or higher on Algebra I Proficiency Exam.